santiagohervella/dotfiles/README.md

 - Install DaisyDisk with `brew install --cask daisydisk`
 - Install [Reeder Classic](https://apps.apple.com/us/app/reeder-classic/id1529448980) from the Mac App Store
 - Add Hyperduck to login items with `osascript -e 'tell application "System Events" to make login item at end with properties {path:"/Applications/Hyperduck.app", hidden:true}' > /dev/null`
-- Arc Browser
-  - Copy over the Application Support directory from previous primary Mac
-  - Log in to personal Arc account

 ## On work Macs

-- Arc Browser
-  - Copy over the Application Support directory from previous work Mac
-  - Log in to work Arc account
 - Finder
   - Customize the sidebar to be in this order
     - AirDrop